Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/s/SpFFT/README.md

 in space domain and pencil decomposition in frequency domain (sparse data within a pencil / column must be on one rank) is used.

 ## EasyBuild

   * [SpFFT in the CSCS repository](https://github.com/easybuilders/CSCS/tree/master/easybuild/easyconfigs/s/SpFFT)

 ### Version 1.0.5 for CPE 21.08

   * The EasyConfig is derived from the CSCS one

+### Version 1.0.6 for 22.08 with GPU support

+  * The EasyConfig is an adaptation of the 1.0.5 one but now with GPU support enabled.